Wholistic Transition

 A self-guided workbook on person-centered planning by William T. Allen published by the MN Governor’s Council on Developmental Disabilities.
 Included is a Housing Checklist.
 This would be a good workbook for families and other support people to do with the individual.

-A helpful website from the institute on Community Inclusion.
+A helpful website from the institute on Community Involvement.
 This is a resource library with a vast array of resources.

 Person-Centered Planning: Paths, MAPs, and Circles of Supports

-This website from inclusion.com provides great information on several person-centered planning processes.
+This website from provides great information on several person-centered planning processes.

 Planning for the Future

-This workbook from the Transition Coalition uses a person-centered approach to identify student strengths and facilitates a problem-solving approach to develop a plan of action and a vision for the future.
+This workbook from the Secondary-Transition Coalition uses a person-centered approach to identify student strengths and facilitates a problem-solving approach to develop a plan of action and a vision for the future.

-This professional brief from TransCen helps parent centers address the whole person in transition.
+This professional brief from TransCen helps parent centers address the whole person in secondary-transition.

-This parent brief from TransCen helps families see the “whole child” during the transition process.
+This parent brief from TransCen helps families see the “whole child” during the secondary-transition process.